RobertNorthard/robertnorthard.github.io/_posts/2019-05-25-jailbreak-escaping-the-container.markdown

 ````

-In summary, this enables you to break out of the container and access the hosts file system and execute shell commands.
-This is only one of many ways you can escape a container.
+This one of many ways you can escape a container.
+When running containers you will want to drop other [capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) such as the ability to reboot a host form inside the container.

 ~ Robert